-§ Petroamazonas penalties
+Petroamazonas penalties

 On January 22, 2016, Petroamazonas ("PAM"), an Ecuadorian state-owned oil company, imposed penalties to the Company's Uruguayan subsidiary, Tenaris Global Services S.A. ("TGS"), for its alleged failure to comply with delivery terms under a pipe supply agreement.
-The penalties amount to approximately \$22.5 million as of the date hereof.
 On June 27, 2018, TGS initiated arbitration proceedings against PAM before the Quito Chamber of Commerce Arbitration Center, seeking the annulment of the penalties.
 In September 2018, PAM filed its response to the arbitration claim.
-The claim is currently in evidentiary stage before the arbitration panel.
-Tenaris believes, based on the advice of counsel, that PAM had no legal basis to impose the penalties and that TGS has meritorious defenses against PAM.
-However, the Company cannot predict the outcome of a claim against a state-owned company.
+On May 16, 2019 the arbitration panel issued a favorable decision to TGS and decided that the penalties had been wrongfully imposed.
+The decision has now become final and TGS already collected the outstanding credits from PAM amounting to \$22.5 million.

-§ Contractor claim for additional costs
+Contractor claim for additional costs

 Tenaris Bay City Inc. ("Tenaris Bay City"), a U.S. subsidiary of the Company, received claims from a contractor for alleged additional costs in the construction of a project located in the Bay City area for an amount initially stated to be in excess of \$90 million; however, subsequently the contractor amended the amount of the claim to \$45 million plus attorneys' fees and arbitration costs.
 On June 30, 2017, the contractor filed a demand for arbitration of these claims.
-An arbitral panel was selected and a scheduling order issued.
-The parties have already submitted statements of claim and responses to the other party's claim.
-The final trial hearings on this matter have begun in February 2019 and an award is expected to be issued by June 2019.
-At this stage the Company cannot predict the outcome of the claim or the amount or range of loss in case of an unfavorable outcome.
+On June 6, 2019, the arbitrators issued their final opinion, awarding \$12.8 million to Brahma, inclusive of attorneys' fees and interest.
+The parties agreed not to challenge the award and the Company paid the amount due on June 21, 2019.